 4. Live a Humble Life

-Vanity grows from pride, and to break free, we must embrace humility.
-This means living simply, without the need for flashy displays or extravagance like the world values.
-Vanity often comes from wanting others to notice us.
+Vanity grows from pride, and to break free, we must choose humility.
+This means letting go of the pressure to impress and living simply, without the need to be flashy or keep up with the world’s standards.
+Vanity often thrives on needing others to notice us.

 1 Peter 3:3-4 reminds us not to worry about fancy hair or expensive clothes, but to focus on “the beauty that comes from within, the unfading beauty of a gentle and quiet spirit, which is so precious to God.”